A. 'Under The Greenwood Tree' (baritone and piano)

 ‘When Daffodils’

 A Song-Cycle.
 Words by Andrew Young.
 Duration approx. 14 mins.
 [Versions also for piano plus string quintet or an orchestra.]
 The six songs trace a journey through the seasons of the year.
-Here are the last 5 from a live performance with baritone Peter Edge (link) accompanied by the composer.
+Recordings from a live performance sung by Peter Edge (baritone) acompanied by the composer.

 'Cuckoos'